Procedure

 2. Absorbable Dressing (refractory cases)

-1. Pack socket with absorbable dressing (may soak in TXA or Thrombin)
+1. Pack socket with absorbable dressing in layers (may soak in TXA or Thrombin)

 1. Gelfoam (absorbable gelatin sponge)